drshahizan/learn-django/README.md

 | Fraud Detection | Use machine learning models to identify fraudulent transactions based on historical data. | A financial institution wants to detect fraudulent transactions in real-time to prevent financial loss and protect their customers. |
 | Sentiment Analysis | Use natural language processing techniques to analyze and classify text data based on the sentiment expressed. | A social media company wants to analyze the sentiment of user comments and posts to understand how users feel about their platform and identify areas for improvement. |

-One real case study of a Django-based data science project is the "Data Dashboard" project, which involves building a web-based dashboard that displays key metrics and insights derived from a company's data.
-The dashboard is built using Django's web framework, and it uses data visualization libraries like Plotly and Bokeh to create interactive charts and graphs.
-The data is processed and analyzed using Python-based data science tools like pandas and scikit-learn.
-The dashboard can be customized to display different metrics and insights depending on the user's needs, and it can be integrated with other systems like CRMs or ERPs.
-This project can be used in various industries like healthcare, finance, and e-commerce to monitor business performance and make data-driven decisions.
 ## Useful links

 Free Django projects for beginners: